ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

 ### Inputs

   * Client nonce - a onetime use nonce, i.e. cryptographically random string
-  * rolodex information
+  * Rolodex information
-    * server token - given by the identity service that only has meaning to the rolodex service
-    * rolodex access token - as returned from the "rolodex access" request
+    * Rolodex access token - as returned from the "Rolodex Access" request
+      * Token id - an id associated to the rolodex
-    * Proof of 'rolodex access secret' - proof required to validate that the 'identity access secret' is known, proof = hex(hmac(`<rolodex-access-secret>`, "rolodex-access-validate:" + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<rolodex-access-token>` + ":rolodex-contacts-get"))
+      * Token proof - proof the token secret is known by the client
+        * `<proof>` = hex(hmac(`<token-secret>`, "proof:" + `<token-id>` + ":" + `<token-nonce>` + ":" + `<token-expires>` + ":rolodex-contacts-get"))
-    * Expiry of the proof for the 'rolodex access secret' - a window in which access secret proof is considered valid
+      * Token nonce - one time use random string
+      * Token proof expires - how long until the proof expires
+      * Token resource - must be "rolodex-contacts-get"
+    * Server token - given by the identity service that only has meaning to the rolodex service
-    * version - a version string as previously returned from the rolodex update request representing the delta information last obtained from the rolodex service
+    * Version - a version string as previously returned from the rolodex update request representing the delta information last obtained from the rolodex service
-    * refresh - request the contact list be refreshed immediately
+    * Refresh - request the contact list be refreshed immediately

 ### Returns

   * Rolodex information
-    * update next - the timestamp when the next update can/should be issued (but not before)
+    * Update next - the timestamp when the next update can/should be issued (but not before)
-    * version - a version string representing the delta information from last update to this update for the rolodex service
+    * Version - a version string representing the delta information from last update to this update for the rolodex service
-  * list of identities, with each identity containing:
+  * List of identities, with each identity containing:
-    * disposition - "pending", "update" or "remove"
+    * Disposition - "pending", "update" or "remove"
       * "pending" - the remote party wishes to be added to the contact list but has not yet been approved
       * "updated" - the remote party is added to the contact list
       * "removed" - the remote party is no longer in the contact list